 MassLandlords members can steer our actions through two formal voting channels.
 The first is our policy priorities survey.
 The second is our annual election for director.

-On December 31, 2020, a Director from our statewide Board of Directors must step down.
+On December 31, 2021, a Director from our statewide Board of Directors must step down.
 Our form of term limits prohibits consecutive terms, ensuring that every election is an open race with no incumbent.
 (Any past director can run again in a subsequent year.)
 We use score voting (highest average score wins) instead of a plurality (most votes win).
 This diminishes the impact of polarization.
-The directors who get elected tend to be widely accepted by most members.
+The directors who get elected tend to be those widely accepted by the most members at the time.

-Will you or a colleague step up to carry Pietro’s work forward?
+Will you or a colleague step up to carry Russell’s work forward?
 We have a great team of Directors in place.

 Continuing Board of Directors

 Rich Merlino, whose term expires Dec 31, 2022, has been the MassLandlords Worcester event emcee since October 2015.
 When he started volunteering, event attendance increased from 64 to 83 per month, and the average feedback card score increased from 67% positive to 91%.
 Rich is extremely busy as a moderately large landlord in his own right.
-He has experience managing a team of on-site and remote employees.
+He has experience managing a team of on-site and remote employees, and was instrumental in helping MassLandlords learn to hire the best people anywhere in the world.
 Rich’s sense of humor, strong sense of legal compliance, and general business savvy make him a great addition to the Board of Directors.

 Michele Kasabula, whose term expires Dec 31, 2024, has been a MassLandlords member since 2014 and was on the Worcester Board of Advisors from 2017 to 2019.
 She is a Massachusetts real estate attorney, practicing since 2002.
 She started her own law office in 2017, The Law Office of Michele F. Kasabula, PLLC located in Sutton, MA.
 She represents buyers, sellers and lenders in both residential transactions and small commercial real estate purchase and refinance transactions.
 She also performs most of the real estate titles exams for those purchase transactions.
 She owns 3 single family rental properties on the south shore.
 She was also asked for a short time to manage one of her client’s rental properties which consisted of four 6-unit buildings (24 units).
 She was the main contact for any and all issues.
 She also handled the remodeling of the units which increased the rental income by over 50% on some of the units.
 She is a member of the Real Estate Bar Association and a member and the Vice Chair of the BBB of Central Mass, a Title Agent for Commonwealth Land Title Insurance Co. and a Massachusetts Real Estate Broker.